blocknetdx/api-docs/source/includes/_core.md

 -----------------------|---------|-------------
 version                | int     | The wallet version (i.e. `4000100` = v4.0.1.)
-subversion             | string  | The wallet version string. protocolversion        | int     | The staking protocol version. xbridgeprotocolversion | int     | The XBridge protocol version. xrouterprotocolversion | int     | The XRouter protocol version. connections            | int     | The number of peers your client has.
+subversion             | string  | The wallet version string. protocolversion        | int     | The consensus protocol version. xbridgeprotocolversion | int     | The XBridge protocol version. xrouterprotocolversion | int     | The XRouter protocol version. connections            | int     | The number of peers your client has.